HarirFahem/SNAKE/README.md

 ```

-We move to the food, We creat a class called Food for generate our food and also the Bomb
+We move to the food, We create a class called Food for generate our food and also the Bombs

-(Food.h)
+The header part of the food class called food.h , here is the code that we generate:

+*food.h*

 ```javascript
 class food:public QGraphicsPixmapItem